GitauHarrison/notes/unit_testing/unit_testing_in_python.md

 ## Test Runners

 This is unrealistically simple, but anyways, let us go ahead and test the outcome.
 If we want to test this piece of code, the first thing we need to do is get a test runner.
 A test runner is a tool that is used to run or execute tests and export results.
 There are two main test runners in Python.
 The first is the built-in [unittest](https://docs.python.org/3/library/unittest.html) package from Python, and then there is [pytest](https://docs.pytest.org/en/7.2.x/).
 You will see me implement a hybrid solution, utilizing both packages.
 The two aren't vastly different.
-In fact, _pytest_ is a "enhanced unittest" in that:
+In fact, _pytest_ is an "enhanced unittest" in that:

-- It maintains the object-oriented approach using the `TestCase` class from `unittest` to structure and organize the test units
+- It maintains the object-oriented approach using the `TestCase` class from `unittest` to structure and organizes the test units
 - Assertions are written using the `assert` statement, though _pytest's_ assertions are more verbose when there is a failure.

 ## Testing

 Before we can even think of testing this script, we will need to create a file to save this work.
-We can create a sample file called `prime_numbers.py` then modify our code slightly to use the `print()` statement before running it on the terminal.
+We can create a sample file called `prime_numbers.py` and then modify our code slightly to use the `print()` statement before running it on the terminal.

 ```python
 # prime_numbers.py